Note: This blog post is no longer accurate, a lot has changed since it was published. It is left here for historical reasons.

 On my blog, I don’t want to render every full post all on one page.

-ability to click on a “Read More…” link if they wish to link to
+to click on a “Read More…” link if they wish to link to the full

 Org Mode has no built-in facility for this, so I had to roll my own.
 Since there’s no built-in syntax, I use a special (but meaningless) org-mode block in any blog post that I want to use just a snippet of on the front page, using the syntax:

 The function below opens the file, looks for this marker, and returns only the blog text between the header and the the marker.
 If there’s no marker, it will return the whole post.

 It also returns a little bit of metadata: A boolean indicating whether the “Read More…” link should be rendered or not.